newsdev/ai2html/index.md

 ## Using fonts other than Arial and Georgia

 If you want to use fonts other than Arial and Georgia, you can add them to the `fonts` array in the `constants` section of the script.
 You will need to know how Illustrator refers to the font.
 Enter the name as the `aifont` property.
-Each Illustrator font corresponds to a specific font-family, weight and style in css.
+Each Illustrator font will correspond to a specific font-family, weight and style in css.

 For example, the Illustrator font name `Arial-BoldItalicMT` corresponds to this css:
 ```